ViewComfy/ViewComfy/README.md

 ### Playground

 The Playground is a simplified UI where you can run your workflows.
-It can easily be turned into a sharable web app using a service like ngrok or ViewComfy Cloud.
+It can easily be turned into a shareable web app using a service like ngrok or ViewComfy Cloud.

 ### Playground Mode (aka ViewMode)